peterwooley/KeystrokeLauncherResurrected/README.md

 2. Type something
 3. press Enter (the first entry will be executed) or use the up/ down keys

+To change the keybinding go into the configuration window (`ctrl+alt` --> `kl` --> select `kl show` --> `Enter`)

 ## Tipps

-* Open the configuration gui by doing `ctrl+alt` --> `kl show` --> `Enter`
-* Use up/ down keys to navigate
+* Use up/ down keys to navigate or select an entry by clicking on it
-* The list is ordered by frequency
 * Search database is refreshed once at login time.
+Can also manually be refreshed using the configuration ui.

 ## Gotchas& Known Issues

 * Does not work in combat, due to Blizzard API limiations
 * Needs one free slot in the "General" macro tab
-* Addons are executed as `/(addon name in lower case)`, therefore will not work for addons with a diffent slash command.
+* Addons are executed as `/(addon name in lower case)`, therefore will not work for addons with a diffent slash commands.
+Am not sure how to salve that atm.

+## How does the serach frequency und filtering work

+* Everytime a command is executed the search frequency is increased by one and saved together with the currently used filter string
+* If you enter the same filter string again, the last command executed with it, will be on top
+* Below is the rest of the list, ordered by total number of executions

 ## The search index can contain